 Roger Brown and I were neighbors for a few years when he played for the Pacers.
 We lived just one block apart geographically, but a world apart in other ways.
-I wrote this blog shortly before he was inducted into the Naismith Hall of Fame.
+I wrote this article shortly before he was inducted into the Naismith Hall of Fame in 2013.

 Roger Brown lived a block away from me during some of his peak years with the Pacers, which for a minute or two lent a hint of renown to our ordinary middle-class neighborhood.

 He resided on Coil St. off of Michigan Rd.
 I grew up one block to the north on 65th St. It’s a fact, not a brag, that the house I lived in was bigger and better than his, which tells you something about the salaries for most ABA players of the day.
-But then he had better cars than we did.
+He made up for it by having better cars than my dad did.
 Every once in a great while he’d drive by in one of his Cadillac Eldorados – I remember a canary yellow one and a hot pink one – which was about as big a celebrity sighting as one could experience back in those days in Indianapolis.

 Tagged with: Naismith Basketball Hall of Fame, Roger Brown